Thursday, September 25, 2025

 I marked the hemline 8 cm up with the basting thread and sewed two rows of stiches at the edge to be able to gather it to the same with as the dress has 8 centimeters higher than the hemline.
 Once gathered I secured the hem with a bias ribbon, before I hemmed it with invisible stiches all around.

 I sewed in the invisible zipper before I placed the dress between the two layers of the corset very precisely.
+I inserted all the rings for the lacing of the corset.

-I finished off the lower edge of the corset with bias ribbon.
+Finally, I finished off the lower edge of the corset with bias ribbon.

 As an alternative method, you can also place the dress back to front on the corset and sew on an enforced facing instead.